49 Different Types of Snakes in Florida

 by 2ndPeter is licensed under CC BY 2.0

 Eastern copperheads’ tan coloring and brownish crossbands make them difficult to spot when they’re lurking in leaf litter.
-These snakes often reach lengths of 22–36 inches (56–91 cm).
+These snakes often reach 22–36 inches (56–91 cm).

 In contrast to most other venomous types of snakes in Florida on our list, bites from copperheads rarely endanger the lives of adult humans or large dogs.

-Although they are usually merely extremely unpleasant, they are more hazardous for young children and tiny animals.
+Although usually extremely unpleasant, they are more hazardous for young children and tiny animals.

 The Panhandle region of Florida is home to copperheads nearly entirely, and their range extends eastward to the Apalachicola River.